hphelion/documentation/moonshot/prepare.releasenotes.md

 ####General####

-* Due to an issue, the <b>Edit Network</b> option appears enabled in the Networks page of the Administration Dashboard.
-There is no impact on the functionality if you retain the default settings.
+* Although the <b>Edit Network</b> option appears enabled in the Networks page of the Administration Dashboard, you can ignore it.
+There is no impact on the networking functionality when you retain the default settings.

 * The <b>Edit Extra Specs</b> option appears enabled for Flavors and allows you to change the extra specs of the default flavor; doing so will result in a failure for the instance.
 To ensure smooth functioning of the instance, retain the default settings.